dsyer/azure-custom-handler/README.md

 * The role of the .NET proxy in the docker base images is unclear, and it seems to be getting in the way more than anything really.
 The contract between it and the backend app is not explained anywhere, but you can grope your way to something that works by following the example here, which in turn is copied from a Microsoft sample that doesn't explain how to run itself on the platform.

-* Is there a scale to zero?
-Am I being charged for all the resources behind a custom handler, even while it isn't being triggered.
-Hard to tell.
-It's certainly quite hard to observe a true cold start - there are some "slower" starts, and some "slow" starts, but none is as slow as starting a Spring Boot app in a constrained environment, so probably the app was already running, and passivated in some way that isn't explained.
+* Scale to zero does not happen in the "Premium" tiers.
+Also in the "Free" tier the container seems to stay warm, so it was quite hard to observe a true cold start - there are some "slower" starts, and some "slow" starts, but none is as slow as starting a Spring Boot app in a constrained environment, so probably the app was already running, and passivated in some way that isn't explained.
 And none is as fast as a locally running JVM even (nevermind the native images).
-The .NET proxy adds about 500ms of latency to every request, which puts it well behind.
-Without the poxy the latency is about the same as equivalent features in AWS and GCP (but they also display true "cold starts").
+The warm latency is about the same as equivalent features in AWS and GCP (but they also display true "cold starts").

 * The Maven plugin seems to destroy the app when it deploys a native image.
 Probably it resets the executable bit in the zip file it uploads or something.
 To work around that we had to use the `func` CLI directly.

-* Running a custom handler with the default Function Host from Azure seems to be no better than creating a custom container, so I expect it's the same code path (the .NET proxy adds a lot of latency).
+* Running a custom handler with the default Function Host from Azure seems to be no better than creating a custom container, so I expect it's the same code path.

 * Getting a error response from a function you just deployed is very common at first, and there is almost no way to know what went wrong.
 No logs anywhere.